-This API is meant to be used by an application that requires malloc-like functions at initialization time.
+This library is needed by an application that requires malloc-like functions at initialization time, and does not require the physical address information for the individual memory blocks.

 For allocating/freeing data at runtime, in the fast-path of an application, the memory pool library should be used instead.